collabnix/dockerlabs/beginners/difference-vm-containers.md

 # Difference between Containers and Virtual Machines

-Before we deep dive further, Let us look at the component view of how virtual machines and containers are implemented.
+Let us look at the component view of how virtual machines and containers are implemented.